vouch-opensource/fugato/README.md

 ```

 `args-generator` - a function that takes a state and returns a generator for
 the arguments of the command.
+Only this part requires a basic understanding how
+`clojure.test.check.generators` works.

 `:freq` - an integer to set the likelihood of the command to be generated.
+Defaults to `1`.

 `:next-state` - a function take a state and the generated command and computes
 the next state.

 `:run?` - a function that takes a state to determine whether a particular command can be
 generated.
+Instead of randomly generating commands, you can inspect the state
+and control which commands are available at each step.

-`:valid?` - during shrinking commands are randomly dropped.
+`:valid?` - during shrinking commands are dropped one by one.
 This function is used
 determine whether later commands are no longer valid if a prior command has been
 removed.